 The forfeiture of a commercial lease allows a landlord to repossess commercial property under Common Law.
 Equivo’s dedicated team of commercial lease experts provide a quick and efficient alternative to obtaining a court order for taking possession of commercial premises.

 Our certificated enforcement agents provide a same day nationwide eviction service, with any locksmith services included the fee.

 Should a tenant be in breach of covenant, such as having failed to pay rent, a landlord may instruct enforcement agents to forfeit a commercial lease on their behalf.

 What are the Steps for the Eviction of a Commercial Tenant?

-Why instruct Equivo for commercial lease evictions?
+Why instruct Equivo for a commercial lease forfeiture?

-The process in full:
+The process of forfeiting a commercial lease in full:

 To effect the forfeiture, our enforcement agents will gain peaceable entry to the premises when the property is empty and re-secure by changing the locks.
 Forfeiture is normally conducted outside of the tenant’s trading hours, usually early in the morning.

 Upon entry, our experienced enforcement agents will ensure that relevant notices are placed in prominent positions such as external doors and windows notifying the tenants and any sub-tenants that lease forfeiture has been effected and that their continued use of the property is no longer permitted.

 Where required, a photographic inventory will be completed and meter readings noted if visible.
 Upon completion, our enforcement agents will either deliver the new keys locally in person, or send them to the instructed address by registered post.
 Prior notice does not have to be given to the tenant.